cosmos/sdk-tutorials/tutorials/understanding-group/index.md

   - dev-ops
 ---

-# Understanding the group module
+# Understand the Group Module

 The [`group`](https://docs.cosmos.network/v0.46/modules/group/) module enables the creation and management of multisig accounts and enables voting for message execution based on configurable decision policies.